 Cycling Scotland has assessed the Parliament for its cycling facilities and have certified that the Parliament has met the criteria to be recognised as a 'Cycle Friendly Employer'.
 The Parliament chose to limit the number of car parking spaces within the complex to 66, including six for disabled drivers.
 This compares to 240 car parking spaces which were available when the site was occupied by Scottish & Newcastle Breweries.

-There are two electric charging points for staff and Members to use for their vehicles.
+There are currently 4 electric charging points for staff and Members to use for their vehicles.

 Responsible Purchasing Policy